thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

 You may not see each of these parameters in your own TML files, depending on whether each variable is explicitly defined.
 For example, if you did not define an `index_priority` for your table, the `index_priority` parameter does not appear.
 You can add that variable to the TML file to specify an index priority for the table.

-Refer to [join syntax](#syntax-joins) for more information on the functionality and syntax of worksheet, view, and table joins in TML.
+Refer to [join syntax](#syntax-joins) for more information on the functionality and syntax or Worksheet, View, and table joins in TML.

 <pre>
 <a href="#guid">guid</a>: &lt;<em>table_guid</em>&gt;